Friday, 24 March 2023

 It has been lovely to start the term with some WOWs, please don't forget to ask if you need a new sheet.

-Drop ins will start again this week and will be on THURSDAY.
+Drop ins will start again this week and will be on MONDAY.

 Have a lovely weekend